Coronavirus: Household recycling centres and banks - frequently asked questions

 When will household recycling centres reopen?

-Nine of our ten household recycling centres (HRCs, or "the tip") will re-open with a restricted service on Monday 11 May.
-Sherborne HRC will remain closed due to highway safety concerns.
+Nine of our ten household recycling centres (HRCs, or "the tip") re-opened with a restricted service on Monday 11 May.
+Sherborne HRC remained closed at the time due to highway safety concerns, but re-opened on Tuesday 2 June.

 Can I take everything I need to get rid of?
 Can you tell me what waste is considered "essential"?